 In many ways, drying and curing buds is one of the most important steps to a successful harvest.

-That’s because you’ve spent months getting to this point and it’s almost time to show the world your finished product.
+That’s because you’ve spent months getting to this point and it’s almost time to share your cannabis with the world.

 A mistake at this point could, literally, waste months of time, effort, energy, and money you’ve put into your precious plants.

-In short, you have to do it right to get the best results, so in today’s harvest guide we’ll go in depth to cover drying and curing, including…
+In short, you have to do it right to get the best results, so in today’s harvest guide we’ll go in depth to cover drying and curing cannabis, including…

 - How to dry your buds.

 - Why you need to cure your buds.

 - A step-by-step guide to drying and curing your harvest.

 Let’s start with the basics…

 First, you’ll want to harvest at the right time.
 And then you’ll want to dry and cure your buds to raise their potency and increase the quality of your cannabis.